 While the full development model will be applied throughout the club, the core of the focus will be on all players from ages U-4 through to U-10, thus ensuring that we get the basics right as players enter and progress through these initial stages in their football development with the club.

-To this end, both the Cubs/Kittens (U-4 to U-7) Saturday School of Excellence and specific age group sessions for U-7s to U-11s on other weekday evenings are configured as our academies (see Monday evening training slots).
+To this end, both the Cubs/Kittens (U-4 to U-7) Saturday School of Excellence and specific age group sessions for U-7s to U-11s on other weekday evenings are configured as our academies.
 We rightfully expect that this phase of a player’s football development will prove to be second to no other club in Ireland.

 Bespoke Cabo Model

-We are developing an overall bespoke Cabo model of the Coaching Curriculum, to include items such as style of play, team formations and other aspects contained in our five component model (physical/mental/social/technical/tactical).
-These latter are currently in place and have been used for the last three seasons.
+We’re developing an overall bespoke Cabo model of the Coaching Curriculum, to include items such as style of play, team formations and other aspects contained in our five component model (physical/mental/social/technical/tactical).
+These latter are currently in place and have been used for the last number of seasons.

 All the club’s coaches are encouraged to take formal coaching qualifications as set out in the standard FAI/UEFA Pathway illustrated on the left.